HaloSPV3/HXE/src/readme.txt

 heuristically infers that the directory contains only installation data, then it will proceed to first install SPV3, and then load SPV3.

+Configuration of the kernel can be done by editing the relevant binary file.
+Please refer to doc/loader.txt for further information.

 COMPILER INFORMATION
 --------------------